• Skip to primary navigation

 Nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.

-Keywords cornish game hen recipe, smoked chicken, smoked cornish hens
+Keywords cornish game hen recipe, smoked chicken

 Tried this recipe?Let us know how it was!